LifeBogger presents the Full Story of a Football Genius best known by the Nickname; “The Beast”.

 Our Adebayo Akinfenwa Childhood Story plus Untold Biography Facts brings you a full account of notable events from his childhood time to date.

-Our Adebayo Akinfenwa Bio does analysis of his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.
+The analysis of Adebayo Akinfenwa Bio involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.

-Yes, everyone knows about his physical strength and heavy build body but few consider our Adebayor Akinfenwa’s Biography which is quite interesting.
-Now without further adieu, let’s Begin.
+Yes, everyone knows about his physical strength and heavy build body.
+Sadly, not many fans have read Adebayo Akinfenwa’s Biography, which is quite interesting.
+Now, without further ado, let’s Begin.

 Adebayo Akinfenwa Childhood Story – Early Life and Family Background:

 For Biography starters, Saheed Adebayo Akinfenwa was born on the 10th day of May 1982 in Islington, United Kingdom.
 He was born to a Muslim father and a Christian mother.